RatnadipDas/ascii-snake/README.md

 # ASCII Snake
-A simple terminal based snake game written in Python using Curses library.
+A simple terminal snake game written in Python using Curses library.

 # Quick Start
 After downloading the source code run the ascii_snake.py file like any other Python script.